TobiasBorning/Cookbook/cookbook-project/readme.md

 % mvn javafx:run
 ```

-## _Project structure_
+## _Project Arcitecture_
 ---
-The the project has two modules; core and ui.
-The core module contains the business logic and the ui module contains the user interface.
-The ui module handles the user interface and interaction.
-The project is built using maven.
+The the project buildt using maven.
+It has three modules; core ui and persistence, each responsible for different parts of the application.
+The _core module_ contains classes responsible for the internal representation of the cookbook.
+The _ui module_ contains classes responsible for the user interface.
+The _persistence module_ is responsible for reading and writing the cookbook to a json file.
+You can read more about the different modules below.

-Diagram of the project structure [here](/ProjectStructure.jpeg).
+Diagram of the project structure [here](../assets/ProjectStructure.jpeg).

 ## _Modules_
 ---